Beauty branding: the basics

 The visual identity communicates instantly what it would take a long time to put across in words.
 For example, are your values organic, natural and eco-friendly or glamorous and glossy?
 Are the products for men or women, children, or anyone?
 What sort of lifestyle does your ideal customer have?
 The customer will instantly get an impression from your packaging and marketing material to help them decide if the product is for them.
 Of course the words are important too, but you have to get your customers to notice you first, and that's where visuals are so important.

-Beyond that, well-considered branding also elevates your image and helps you get taken seriously.
+Well-considered branding elevates your image and helps you get taken seriously.
 In a very real way, it can help take your products from a market stall to a retail store.

 How do I go about creating a brand that works?